compscidr/curl-http3-deb/README.md

     ngtcp2=0.9.0-14-gccb745e5-jammy-1 \
     curl=7-85-0-177-g0a652280c-jammy-1
 ```
+Note, the order is important because I don't seem to have the dependencies
+set with the versions correctly yet, but if you install each in order it
+will work.

 Note, if you already have curl installed, you may need to remove it first.
 You may also get ssl warnings about downgrade.
 If you want you can try adding